Arms race: Other uses

 An evolutionary arms race is a system where two populations are evolving in order to continuously one-up members of the other population.
-This concept is related to the Red Queen's Hypothesis, where two organisms co-evolve to overcome each other but each fails to progress relative to the other interactant.
+This concept is related to the Red Queen's Hypothesis, where two opposing organisms evolve in parallel to overcome each other but both fail to progress relative to the other.

 In technology, there are close analogues to the arms races between parasites and hosts, such as the arms race between writers of computer viruses and antivirus software, or spammers against Internet service providers and E-mail software writers.

 More generically, the term is used to describe any competition where there is no absolute goal, only the relative goal of staying ahead of the other competitors in rank or knowledge.
 An arms race may also imply futility as the competitors spend a great deal of time and money, yet with neither side gaining an advantage over the other.